 Try to go for an unrefined golden coconut sugar that has finer crystals.

-Note: If your sugar has larger individual granules, I recommend blending or grinding it into smaller pieces first.
+Note: If your sugar has larger individual granules, I recommend first blending or grinding it into smaller pieces.

 All great options to make it festive for a special occasion.

 Place the pomegranate juice, orange juice, and mint leaves in a blender.

 Blend until well combined.
 The mixture will be covered with fruity foam.
 That is normal.

 The drink's color and foam heavily depend on the type of juice you use.

 Above, you have a whiter foam with store-bought pomegranate juice.
 Below is a more pinkish-colored foam with the use of homemade juiced fruits.